MarketSquare/robotframework-aws/CONTRIBUTING.md

 ####  TESTING

 For every keyword or method created, will be followed with two different tests.
 Unit and Robot tests.
-Located in the tests directory are seperated tests by type unit/robot.
+Located in the tests directory are separated tests by type unit/robot.

 Robot Tests will need a configuration file added to the root of robot/ for tests to run.